beranradek/overview-repo/overview-repo-sql/README.md

 # overview-repo-sql

-JDBC implementation of rich generic SQL repository with overview (filtering, grouping, ordering and pagination) settings, including support for all joins declared in simple functional manner.
+JDBC implementation of rich generic SQL repository with overview (filtering, grouping, ordering and pagination) settings, including support for one-to-one or one-to-many joins which can be declared in simple functional manner.

+Joins are implemented using composition of entity mappers and work well with provided pagination settings.
+Only simple reusable join specification is needed when composing the mappers.

 ## Additional features
- * Inner/left/right outer joins implemented as compositions of mappers to allow fetching of related entities as one composed (pageable) entity, with almost no effort (only simple join specification is needed when composing the mappers).
- * "CREATE TABLE" SQL string generated from an entity mapper as an useful start to write DB schema (for now, MySQL only).
+  * "CREATE TABLE" SQL string can be generated from an entity mapper as an useful start to write DB schema (for now, only MySQL syntax is supported).

 ## Quick start example

 We will create simple database with customers and their vouchers.
-Each voucher can be assigned to a customer as a discount for services taken on one ore more supply points of the customer.
+Each voucher can be assigned to a customer as a discount for services taken on one or more supply points of the customer.
 Customer can have at most one voucher assigned.
 There can be customers without any discount - without any voucher.

-### Voucher entity and repository
+### Voucher entity

-So let's create a voucher entity:
+First, we will create a voucher entity:

 ```java
 /**